 Knowing the boundaries matters more than knowing the features.

 The models are general-purpose large language models, not insurance-specific AI.
-They have not been fine-tuned on insurance datasets, actuarial tables, or claims databases.
-They are strong at reasoning, analysis, and prose generation - but they are not purpose-built insurance AI tools.
+They're strong at reasoning, analysis, and prose generation, but they're general tools rather than an insurance-specific AI platform, with no fine-tuning on insurance datasets, actuarial tables, or claims databases.
 What the system does provide is secure AI for customer PII: all policyholder data stays on your hardware.

 Island Mountain hardware does not connect to Guidewire, Duck Creek, Majesco, or other claims management platforms out of the box.
 The AI runs through OpenWebUI - a browser-based chat interface.
 Moving data between your claims systems and the AI is a manual process.